tsmith165/rust_wipes/src/components/overlays/_TOTAL_BONUS_WIN-SPEC.md

 -   Added overlay cleanup at start of spin
 -   Closes all overlays before starting new spin
 -   Added explicit showCloseButton for total win modal

+[2024-01-02] Auto-Spin Logic Enhancement with in_progress Field

+-   Added in_progress field to bonus_spins table:
+    -   Boolean type with default false
+    -   Tracks active bonus round state
+    -   Controls auto-spin pause behavior
+-   Updated auto-spin logic:
+    -   Only pause when spins_remaining === 0 AND in_progress === true
+    -   Allows normal auto-spin behavior outside bonus rounds
+-   Updated SpinResult interface:
+    -   Added inProgress field
+    -   Used for client-side auto-spin control
+-   Modified server actions:
+    -   Set in_progress true when bonus starts
+    -   Set in_progress false when bonus ends
+    -   Include in_progress in spin result
+-   Updated SPEC to reflect completed changes